Río de la Plata (Puerto Rico)

-The La Plata River (Río de la Plata) is the longest river in Puerto Rico.
+La Plata River (Río de la Plata) is the longest river in Puerto Rico.
 It is located in the north coast of the island.
 It flows from south to north, and drains into the Atlantic Ocean about 11 mi west of San Juan.
 The mouth of the river is a resort area with white sandy beaches.

+Geography

 La Plata has a length of approximately 46 mi with its origin in the municipality of Guayama, Puerto Rico, at an altitude of approximately 2,625 ft above sea level.
-It crosses the municipalities of Guayama, Cayey, Comerío, Naranjito, Toa Alta, Toa Baja, and Dorado forming two reservoirs in its path: Carite Lake and La Plata Lake.
+It crosses the municipalities of Guayama, Cayey, Comerío, Naranjito, Toa Alta, Toa Baja, and Dorado.
+It is impounded by dams which hold two reservoirs in its path: Carite Lake and La Plata Lake.
+The Comerio hydroelectric dams also impound portions of the river.

-There are many crossings of the river.
-The Arenas Bridge, in Cayey, is one of the most notable.
-It is a steel bridge built in 1894 and is still in use.
+There are many crossings of the river, including the Arenas Bridge in Cayey, notable for being a 1894 steel bridge built that is still in use today.
 It was the longest bridge built in Puerto Rico by the Spanish.
-Another notable bridge that passes over the river is the Jesús Izcoa Moure bridge, a cable-stayed bridge which straddles the city borders of Naranjito, Toa Alta and Bayamon.
+Another notable bridge that passes over the river is the Jesús Izcoa Moure Bridge, a cable-stayed bridge which straddles the city borders of Naranjito, Toa Alta and Bayamon.

-The United States Army Corps of Engineers is undertaking a major flood control project in the river basin.